The Role of Print in a Digital World: Why Tangible Materials Still Matter

 Less Screen Time and Eye Strain:

-Excessive screen time can cause eye strain, fatigue, and other health issues.
-Reading printed books reduces the amount of blue light exposure that comes from digital screens, which can cause eye strain, and fatigue, and disrupt sleep patterns.
 Printed books provide a more comfortable and natural reading experience, especially for extended periods.
-This not only benefits their physical health but can also contribute to better mental well-being, as people are less likely to experience the stress and anxiety often associated with prolonged digital exposure.
+This benefits their physical health and contributes to better mental well-being, as people are less likely to experience the stress and anxiety often associated with prolonged digital exposure.

 Nostalgia and Emotional Appeal: